 The result pertaining to number of plants per net plot recorded at 30 DAS and at harvest were statistically analyzed and presented in Table 1.
 The data indicated that plant population did not differ significantly due to individual as well as interaction effect of weed and nutrient management at initial growth stage and at harvest of pearl millet.

-3.2 Growth attributes

-3.2.1 Plant height
+Plant height

 The mean data pertaining to plant height of pearl millet crop recorded periodically at 30 DAS, 60 DAS and at harvest are presented in Table 1.
 The data clearly indicated that the plant height increased progressively up to harvest with the advancement of crop growth.
 At 30 DAS, plant height did not differ significantly due to different weed and nutrient management practices.
 However, maximum plant height at 30 DAS (45.06 cm) was recorded under weed free treatment (W6).
 However, taller plant at 30 DAS (44.19 cm) was observed in the treatment of 125 % RDF (N2).
 The plant height at 60 DAS and at harvest was significantly influenced by weed and nutrient management practices.
 The plant height at 60 DAS and at harvest (152.13 cm and 176.62 cm, respectively) was recorded significantly higher under weed free treatment (W6), but it stood at par with treatments W2 and W3 with respect to plant height at 60 DAS and treatments W2, W3 and W4 at harvest.
 For nutrient management practices, the plant height at 60 DAS and at harvest (148.36 cm and 175.96 cm, respectively) was observed significantly higher with the application of 125 % RDF (N3) which at par with the application of 100 % RDF (N2).
 The interaction effect of weed and nutrient management on plant height of pearl millet at all the stages of observation was found non-significant.